-There are a variety of reasons why seniors represent a high crash-risk group.
-One important reason is that seniors tend to drive mostly on local streets and avoid freeways (Robertson & Vanlaar 2008; Mayhew & Simpson 2006; Braitman et al. 2011).
+There are a variety of reasons why seniors represent a higher crash risk group.
+One important reason is that seniors tend to drive mostly on local streets and avoid freeways (Robertson & Vanlaar 2008; Mayhew & Simpson 2006; Braitman et al. 2011: Hansen et al., 2020).
 Since local streets tend to be more congested and contain more intersections than freeways, there are more opportunities for seniors to be involved in crashes.
 In addition to driving mostly on busy city streets, older drivers tend to drive less overall than younger drivers.
-Despite years of driving experience, the typically low annual mileage rate of senior drivers is positively correlated with an increased crash-risk (Alvarez & Fierro 2008).
+Despite years of driving experience, the typically low annual mileage rate of senior drivers is positively correlated with an increased crash risk (Alvarez & Fierro, 2008; Hansen et al., 2020).